Ayyan (model): Career

 Ayyan started her career as a model at the age of sixteen.
 She started modeling in 2010 and won the title of Best Female Emerging Model.
 She was nominated four times for the Lux Style Awards.

 In 2010, Ayyan was awarded the title of Calvin Klein ‘Beauty of the Year 2010’.
 Later, she became their brand ambassador.
 That same year, she was nominated for Best Female Emerging Model for the Lux Style Awards, and in 2011 for Best Female Model.
-Her music video and single, titled "You and I", was released on the occasion of Eid in July 2014, and was panned by the critics.
+Her music video and single, titled "You and I", was released on the occasion of Eid al-Fitr in July 2014, and was panned by the critics.

 Charges and Arrest

-On 14 March 2015, the Pakistan Airport Security Forces arrested Ayyan and charged her with money laundering.
+On 14 March 2015, the Pakistan Airports Security Force arrested Ayyan and charged her with money laundering.
 She was boarding a flight to the UAE from the Benazir Bhutto International Airport in Islamabad.
 Ayyan was off to Dubai through a private airline when the Airports Security Force (ASF) personnel checked her luggage at the counter and discovered US$506,800.
 She was presented before a customs judge who sent her on a fourteen-day judicial remand.
 She was then taken to a medical facility for examination.
-The $500,000 in her suitcase exceeded the legal limit of cash that can be carried out of Pakistan, which is $10,000.
+The $500,000 in her suitcase far exceeded the $10,000 legal limit on foreign currency that an individual can take outside Pakistan in cash in a single trip.
 During interrogation, she allegedly named several Pakistani politicians and models involved in money laundering.
 On 14 July 2015, Ayyan was released from jail on bail.